Bush fire hazards and your property

-You may need an environmental approval, such as a bush fire hazard reduction certificate, and/or a fire permit before treating a bush fire hazard on your property.
-This approval is for your own safety, as well as the safety of your and neighbouring properties, and the environment.
+- a fire permit before using fire to treat a bush fire hazard on your property.
+This approval is for your own safety, as well as the safety of your and neighbouring properties.

 During the bush fire danger period, a permit is also required if you're planning to burn off a hazard.
 A permit may be suspended, such as when there is a total fire ban in your area.

 It's important to remember that there may be other restrictions in your area.
 Check with your local Fire Control Centre or council.

 Bush Fire Hazard Reduction Certificates

 A Bush Fire Hazard Reduction Certificate (HRC) may be issued for the environmental approval of bush fire hazard reduction works in accordance with the Bush Fire Environmental Assessment Code.